mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step3.md

 To keep the GraphQL code seperate from the rest of the code, you will have to create a folder named GraphQL in your project.

 ## Query class
 Fetching data can be done in GraphQL through a so called Query-class.
+This is a normal POCO class that does not require you to implement an interface or apply an attribute.
 In the folder you just created, create a new class named OrderQuery and make sure the code looks like the code shown below.

 ```csharp